Nikolaossamaras/Costumdeck/README.md

 ---

-# How to Build
+# How to Construct

-## Parts Needed
+## Components Required

-See the **Parts List** section above.
+Refer to the **Components Required** section listed above.

 ---

-## 3D Printing the Case
+## 3D Printing the Box

-When printing the case, you will need to pause the print at around **4.5 hours** in order to insert the nuts into the mounting holes.
+During the process of printing the box, it is required to pause the printer after about **4.5 hours**, which allows for installing the nuts in the slots.

-After inserting the nuts, resume the print.
+Then continue with printing.

 ---

-## Assembly
+## Construction Process

-Assembly video:
+Construction video:

 [Video](link)

-> The assembly video has not been uploaded yet because the parts are still being delivered.
+> The assembly video is not available yet since the components are not delivered yet.

 ---

 # Project Status

-🚧 Currently in Development
+🚧 Currently under Development

-### Completed
+### Done
 - 3D case design
-- Wiring diagram
+- Circuit schematic
-- Parts list
+- Component list
-- Internal layout planning
+- Internal layout design

-### In Progress
+### Working on
-- Parts ordering
+- Components ordering
-- Hardware assembly
+- System assembly
 - Testing

-### Planned
+### Coming Soon
-- Full software setup guide
+- Comprehensive software installation tutorial
 - Assembly video
 - Performance testing
-- Battery life benchmarks
+- Battery life testing
 ---

 # Zine Page